5 Beliefs That Keep You From Being a Better Friend

 Your friends and romantic partners are both important parts of your life.

-If you can keep these things in mind, then you are well on your way to being a better friend.
+If you keep these things in mind, you are well on your way to being a better friend.

 Share your thoughts about what makes a good friend in the comment section below.